HBRS-SDP/ss24-dodecacopter-dynamics-simulation/Instructions/PX4-ROS2_Implementation.md

 # PX4-ROS2_Implementation

-## In order to create and run the model of the Dodecacopter in Gazebo Simulation, follow the steps below:
+## To imnplement and run the model of the Dodecacopter in Gazebo Simulation, follow the steps below:

 1. Clone the PX4 Autopilot repository https://github.com/PX4/PX4-Autopilot into your local system.